Mapping the transverse spin sum rule in position space: Angular Momentum Distributions

 The existence of intrinsic spin leads to rather complicated dynamics inside the system.
 We find that the relativistic spatial distributions of transverse OAM and intrinsic spin in the transverse plane for a spin-1/2 target takes the form

 with a similar expression for $S^i_{\perp,q}$.
-The amplitudes $\tilde{L}_{n}$ and $\tilde{S}_{n}$ are the rank-$n$ multipoles contributing, respectively, to the transverse OAM and intrinsic spin distributions.
+The amplitudes $\tilde{L}_{n}$ and $\tilde{S}_{n}$ are the rank-$n$ multipole amplitudes contributing, respectively, to the transverse OAM and intrinsic spin distributions.
 Here, the superscripts $U$ and $T$ denote unpolarized and transversely polarized contributions, respectively.
-The explicit expressions for the multipole amplitudes are
+We note that there is no contribution proportional to $\sigma^z_{s's}$, meaning that the distributions for unpolarized and longitudinally polarized spin-$\frac{1}{2}$ targets are the same.